Charan662/Charan662/README.md

 ### Projects:

--**Music-Player** : A dynamic music player with interactive playist managament, audio controls, and volume adjustments.[Project Link](https://github.com/charan662/Music-Player.git)
+- **Music-Player** : A dynamic music player with interactive playist managament, audio controls, and volume adjustments.[Project Link](https://github.com/charan662/Music-Player.git)

 - **Password Generator** : This simple Python script aims to help users enhance their online security by generating strong and secure passwords.
 By combining letters, symbols, and numbers in a random and shuffled manner, this project provides users with passwords that are difficult to guess or crack.
 [Project Link](https://github.com/charan662/Password-Generator.git)